+A swipe, maybe a few swipes and the object is gone, over the edge and onto the floor.
 We do laugh when watching a video but maybe it is not so funny if it is happening in your home.

 Some links may be affiliate links.
 We may get paid if you buy something or take an action after clicking one of these.

 It is part of normal cat behavior and our reactions from outrage to delight make no difference at all to the cat.
 Interestingly our agile cats can expertly navigate around things so this is not just clumsiness on their part.

 This behavior may be related to how cats hunt for small animals.
 Of course our indoor kitties are not hunting for small animals but those survival instincts are still there.

 When cats attack small prey often they don’t kill it at first.
 They inflict enough damage that then allows them to softly bat the creature around using paws to see if there is any reaction.

 Cats’ paws are very sensitive as you may have discovered if you have ever touched the paws of your cat.
 It’s usually a no go area and hands off please.
 Cats use their paws to touch and feel and work out what an object is and what it is likely to do when it is touched.

 A similar thing happens with ornaments.
 The cat may half swat an ornament to test for movement and then thwack, over the edge it goes.